lenhardt-its/ansible-role-sockd/README.md

   * [Dante Client](http://rpm.pbone.net/info_idpl_54818349_distro_centos7_com_dante-1.4.2-1.21.x86_64.rpm.html)
   * [Dante Server](http://rpm.pbone.net/info_idpl_54818351_distro_centos_7_com_dante-server-1.4.2-1.21.x86_64.rpm.html)

+Only in destination ip is the subnetmask required.
+Not in source.

 ## Requirements

 - Ansible >= 2.5 (It might work on previous versions, but we cannot guarantee it)